-REVEREND DALE TURNER, Interfaith Clergy for Yes on I-119; JUDGE ROBERT W. WINSOR, Retired, WA Citizens for Death with Dignity: LINDA GROMKO, M.D., Physicians for Yes on I-119.
+REVEREND DALE TURNER, Interfaith Clergy for Yes on I-119; JUDGE ROBERT W. WINSOR, Retired, WA Citizens for Death with Dignity; LINDA GROMKO, M.D., Physicians for Yes on I-119.

-Advisory Committee: HILKE FABER, Washington State Nursing Home Resident Council; REVEREND DR. BRUCE G. PARKER, United Methodist Church - Pacific Northwest Annual Conference; NANCY S. CAMPBELL, Northwest AIDS Foundation; RABBI EARL S. STARK, Interfaith Clergy for Yes on I-119; WilLIAM O. ROBERTSON, M.D., Physicians for Yes on I-119. authorization must be witnessed by two persons and is revocable at any time.
+Advisory Committee: HILKE FABER, Washington State Nursing Home Resident Council; REVEREND DR. BRUCE G. PARKER, United Methodist Church - Pacific Northwest Annual Conference; NANCY S. CAMPBELL, Northwest AIDS Foundation; RABBI EARL S. STARR, Interfaith Clergy for Yes on I-119; WILLIAM O. ROBERTSON, M.D., Physicians for Yes on I-119.

+authorization must be witnessed by two persons and is revocable at any time.
 Two physicians must verify that the individual is in a terminal condition before there can be a withholding or withdrawal of medical, surgical, or other means to sustain or prolong life.
 Furthermore, there must be a medical conclusion that death is imminent.
 Persons who comply with an individual's written authorization are protected from civil or criminal responsibility for those acts.
 Mercy killings, however, are not authorized.

 Adults would continue to be authorized to voluntarily make a written directive that life sustaining procedures be withheld or withdrawn when the individual is in a terminal condition.
-However, what is considered to be a terminal condition would be expanded to include any terminal condition which would irreversibly result in death within six months or when there is no reasonable probability of recov-
+However, what is considered to be a terminal condition would be expanded to include any terminal condition which would irreversibly result in death within six months or when there is no reasonable probability of recovery from an irreversible coma or persistent vegetative state.
+The withdrawal or withholding of life sustaining procedures would specifically include the artificial administration of nutrition and hydration.